 The Past and the Present of Emotional Support Animals

 Dr. Freud wasn’t the only professional that used a therapy animal with his patients.
-According to Healthy Pets, it was actually a psychologist by the name of Boris Levinson that observed the way his dog (Jingles) could reach an autistic child when no other human could.
+According to the University of Pennsylvania, it was actually a psychologist by the name of Boris Levinson that observed the way his dog (Jingles) could reach an autistic child when no other human could.
 Levinson may have discovered this technique by accident in the 50’s, but it has gone on to be a drug-free way to help those with mild to severe mental disabilities.

 One organization that stands out and has become a leader of Animal Assisted Therapy is the Delta Society.
 Based in Australia with approximately 1,000 volunteers, Delta’s AAT program has helped over 20.000 people in hospitals, senior homes, and mental health units.
 And it’s not just dogs that get called-to-duty, this organization uses llamas, rabbits, horses, pigs, rabbits and even the occasional snake to bring comfort to those in need.